Sunseeker Resort -

 – On June 27, 2017, the Board of County Commissioners approved the construction contract to build Phase 1B of the project.
 This phase includes a raised boardwalk to connect Live Oak Point Park to the west side of US41 sidewalk, a fishing pier, and water taxi dock.
 Funding for the $4.3 million was secured through six different funding sources: FDOT Enhancement Funds, Florida SUN Trail, FDEP Recreational Trail, WCIND, Charlotte County Boater Improvement Fund, and Charlotte Harbor CRA.

 For more details, click the links below:Phase 1B Design Plan SUN Trail Fact Sheet

 Portions of the constructed Riverwalk will remain closed until hurricane-related damage repairs to Live Oak Point Park have been completed.
 Expected completion is Spring 2019.

 Riverwalk (Project Section formerly known as Harbor Walk Phase 2) - Includes the purchase of the property located at the corner of Melbourne and US41.
 This phase was funded by the 2015-2020 1% Local Sales Tax Option initiative.
 The property will allow for improved access to Live Oak Point Park, and the remainder of the property is expected to be included in upcoming private development.
 The property was purchased in September 2016.

 - On November 22, 2016 the Board of County Commissioners adopted the proposed changes to the land development code.

 Parmely Street Enhancement Project

-- Design plans to include sidewalks, decorative streetlights, and signage are 90% completed.
+- Design plans to include sidewalks, decorative streetlights, and signage are complete.
 This project will provide a safe connection from US41 to Bayshore Live Oak Park.

 About the CRA